awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 1. **Read the product overview and watch the introductory video to understand sample use cases\.** These resources are available on the [AWS Lambda webpage](https://aws.amazon.com/lambda/)\.

-1. **Review the [Lambda Functions](lambda-introduction-function.md) section of this guide\.** To understand the programming model and deployment options for a Lambda function there are core concepts you should be familiar with\.
-This section explains these concepts and provides details of how they work in different languages that you can use to author your Lambda function code\.

 1. **Try the console\-based Getting Started exercise\.** The exercise provides instructions for you to create and test your first Lambda function using the console\.
-You also learn about the console provided blueprints to quickly create your Lambda functions\.
+You also learn about the programming model and other Lambda concepts\.
 For more information, see [Getting Started with AWS Lambda](getting-started.md)\.

 1. **Read the [Deploying Applications with AWS Lambda](deploying-lambda-apps.md) section of this guide\. **This section introduces various AWS Lambda components you work with to create an end\-to\-end experience\.